- Skippable Ads – 0:17

 These things work extremely well for driving conversions, collecting leads, making sales, and ultimately pushing people from YouTube on to your website.
 And like I said, you can use TubeSift to very easily find monetized videos, which are the only type of videos that allow in-stream ads to be shown in front of them.

 This can help you find monetized videos to put your ad in front.
-So that’s about it for this video.
+That’s about it for this video.
 If you did like this, please, if you’re watching us on YouTube, even if you’re not watching us on YouTube, please click that subscribe button on YouTube.
 Give us that thumbs up, let us know what you think in the comments.
 I’d love to hear your thoughts.
 And if you have any other questions whatsoever, any topics you’d like us to cover anything like that, let us know in the comments.
 You can always reach us at firstname.lastname@example.org as well, and be sure to check out TubeSift at tubesift.com and sign up.
 You can get an unlimited license.
 It’ll help you find all of the monetized videos as well as keywords.
 You can target, create all your banners, your ad creatives, all that good stuff can be done inside of TubeSift, and it’ll really help you maximize ROI on your ad campaign.
 So that’s it for me on this video.
 Thanks for watching.
 Bye for now.

 - Non-skippable YouTube Ads Tutorial on YouTube by Daily Marketing Journal